 Does it render into a Word document?

-Do you have the correct headings: 1) Libraries; 2) Lecture notes; 3) Cleaning protocol
+Do you have the correct headings: 1) Libraries; 2) Lecture notes; 3) Project protocol

 Do the outputs for the code chunks show the loaded libraries, functions you’re explaining and your project cleaning examples when the file is rendered to a Word document?